 Facet Joint Block

-Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic physicians: Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
 In order to learn what is causing your pain, the doctor may utilize a few different tests.
 Also, the treatment plan will always start with a conservative plan — like a facet block.

 For your information, the facet block procedure consists of a local anesthetic and steroid.
 And then this combination is injected directly into the suspected source of the pain.
 For example, this injection will hopefully reduce the inflammation in the joint space of the spine.